 What about shedding?

 You need to ensure that the enclosure has a humidity level between 20% and 40% so that your moist hide stays moist.
 If the humidity level isn’t high enough, leopard geckos can have serious issues with shedding, which can lead to blindness if it gets stuck around the eyes.
+Make sure to use a good humidity meter.

 For more information have a read of my guide to leopard gecko shedding.